privateryann1/discord-chatgpt/README.md

   npm run
 ```

 If using pterodactyl NodeJS egg, you can modify the "done" message found in `src/events/client/ready.js`.
 This should be set to the same thing found in your egg start configuration.
+Otherwise, you can ignore this step.

 Navigate to `.env` in the project root directory and insert your API keys.